SayLending.com Financial Network

 Pledged assets will remain as investment instruments, respectively gaining market value for the homeowner.
 However in most cases, the homeowner will not be able to sale or change the investment strategy without approval by the lender.

-• Homeowners should calculate the investment difference between the higher interest rate charges for pledge-asset mortgages and the investment potential gain of the pledge asset.
+between the higher interest rate charges for pledge-asset mortgages and the investment potential gain of the pledge asset.

 There are disadvantages.
 If the homeowner defaults on the mortgage, the lender gets both the pledged assets and the home.